 The Welsh 3 Peaks Challenge

-The Welsh Three Peaks Challenge covers the three highest peaks in Wales: Snowdon in the North, Cadair Idris in mid-Wales, and Pen y Fan in the South.
-The route has a total walking distance of 17 miles (27.4 km) and a total ascent of 2334 metres (7657 ft).
-The challenge is usually completed in less than 24 hours.
-The route requires travel between the three mountains.
+The Welsh Three Peaks Challenge covers three mountains in different regions of Wales.
+Participants summit Snowdon (1,085m) in the north, Cadair Idris (893m) in mid-Wales, and Pen y Fan (886m) in the south.
+The total walking distance is 17 miles (27.4 km) with a total ascent of 2,334 metres.

 Race information